roeszler/toptails/README.md

   * #### No errors were found
   * #### One Warning:
     * Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (generateSpinResult, changeSpinActive, hhActive, htInactive, ttInactive, userChoice, htActive, hhInactive, ttActive, decrementBet, incrementBet, outOfMoneyRender, throwError).
       * Event listener code at lines 443 and 505 reference outer scoped variables.
 The Js validation process indicates that this may lead to confusing semantics.
-I have been unable to find a suitable alternative to these semantics that functions, outside of repeating code at each iteration.
+At this point, I have been unable to find a suitable alternative to these semantics that functions, outside of repeating code at each iteration.
 This would make the resulting event listener structure a lot larger and less manageable due to the repeated code so I have decided to allow the warning to remain.

   * #### JSHint validation indicates that there are 13 unused variables:
     * refreshPage();